Soundbirds/bbb/readme.md

 By state:

-- Switch the x-variable to 'Time' after loading into the web browser is completed
+- Switch the x-variable to 'Time' after loading into the web browser is completed.
 - Make an initial run without selecting any states.
 - Single left mouse click on a circle to select (or unselect) a state, or select the states manually from the list.
 - After selection is complete, rerun